osisoft/AVEVA-Adapter-Structured-Data-Files-Docs/v1/installation/system-requirements.md

 # System requirements

 PI Adapter for Structured Data Files is supported on a variety of platforms and processors.
-Installation kits are available for the following platforms:
+Installation kits are available for the following platforpms:

 | Operating System | Platform | Installation Kit | Processor(s) |
 |-------------------|-------------|----------------------------------|-------------|